Gas credit card: Your secret weapon against rising fuel prices

 Check usage requirements

-Some gas credit cards have limitations, such as only awarding rewards at select gas stations or requiring a minimum number of purchases.
+Some gas credit cards only work at certain stations or require a minimum spend to earn rewards.

 Understand redemption value